vhawk19/Py_Primer/Functions/Lambda_Expressions/ReadMe.md

 #Output : [1,4,9,16,25]
 ```
-_This can be written using lambda expressions as,_
+_This can be written using lambda expressions as,_ :heavy_check_mark:

 ```python
 a=[1,2,3,4,5]